 In the northwest corner of Colorado, their counterparts were the Fremont people, who were also agriculturalists, but included more wild foods in their diet.
-Although western Colorado was the edge of their range, the Fremont left extraordinary rock art and archeological artifaacts.
+Although western Colorado was the edge of their range, the Fremont left extraordinary rock art and archeological artifacts.
 Fremont sites have been found near Grand Junction and at Cañon Pintado near Rangely, as well as on tributaries to the Yampa and Green rivers in Dinosaur National Monument.

 Although state boundaries separate archeological sites today, these were cultures that spread across New Mexico, Utah, Colorado, Idaho, Arizona, and even Nevada.
 In southernmost Colorado, the Ancestral Puebloan site of Chimney Rock National Monument is connected as an “outlier” to the great trading and religious center of Chaco Canyon in New Mexico.

 Mesa Verde National Park is one of the most famous archeological sites in the world from the Ancestral Puebloan period.
 The park contains over 5,000 archeological sites, 600 of which are cliff dwellings.
 The mesa was occupied for around 700 years, between about 800 to 1500 years ago, and you can see the progression over time from a lifestyle of below-ground pit houses and scattered fields to crowded cliff-towns with three-story high buildings.

-Ironically, for all its fame, Mesa Verde was likely not southwestern Colorado’s main center of population during that time.
+Ironically, for all its fame, Mesa Verde was likely not southwestern Colorado’s main center of the population during that time.
 Excavations in the Montezuma Valley near Cortez suggest that the valley was likely where most people lived, and Mesa Verde may have functioned more as the “suburbs.”
 Sites like Yellowjacket and Lowry, among others, were cities with well-developed infrastructure such as streets, great kivas, and artificial reservoirs to serve definitely hundreds, and possibly thousands of residents.

 Archeologists estimate that around 800 years ago the Four Corners region may have been home to more than 50,000 people, as many as 30,000 of which may have lived in Colorado’s Montezuma Valley (by comparison, the current combined population of Cortez, Mancos, and Dolores is well under 10,000).
 Canyon of the Ancients and Hovenweep national monuments are other sites nearby that also illustrate more about the Ancestral Puebloans of southwestern Colorado, showcasing additional ancient ruins.